EvanForsythe/BB485/week02.md

 <br />
 <br />

-## <ins>**Navigating the HPC**<ins>
+## <ins>**Navigating the HPC**</ins> <a name="nav"></a>

 File storage on the HPC is similar to any other file storage system.
 You can navigate the file system with standard commands like, `cd`, `ls`, and `pwd`.

 There are a few key differences that are specific to HPCs/clusters:
 - **Home directory (~):** your home directory is located in: `/home/<ONID>`.
 This is where you can store your files long-term.
-It's also a good place to install software. <ins>IMPORTANT: your home directory has a very small storage allotment.
-It is not intended as a place to put large data files.<ins>
+It's also a good place to install software. <ins> IMPORTANT: your home directory has a very small storage allotment.
+It is not intended as a place to put large data files.</ins>
 - **Scratch storage:** The HPC is equipped with a region of the disk that is intended for storage of large amounts of data.
 Each user has their own allotment of 'scratch storage', located in `/scratch/<ONID>`.
 We'll call this directory 'your scratch directory'.
-Storage space here is virtually unlimited. <ins> However, scratch storage is temporary; scratch directories are deleted every ~3 months.<ins>
+Storage space here is virtually unlimited. <ins> However, scratch storage is temporary; scratch directories are deleted every ~3 months.</ins>
 - **Shared directory for this class:**: I have created a shared directory for anyone in our group: `/shared/forsythe/BB485/`.
 Note that you may only have 'read permissions' for files here.
 If you need to edit a file, you'll have to copy the file into your home or scratch directory.

 ## File permissions on the HPC